Skip to main content

 Bilateral relations

 Australia's bilateral relations with Ukraine have deepened substantially in recent years.
 In response to Russia's full-scale invasion in February 2022, Australia has worked with partners to support Ukraine and hold Russia to account.
-This includes committing military, economic and humanitarian assistance to Ukraine, providing duty-free access for Ukrainian imports, prioritising visa applications from Ukrainian nationals, contributing to Ukraine's energy security, restricting exports to Russia, and imposing over 1,200 sanctions on Russia and other countries supporting its invasion, including Belarus, Iran and North Korea.
+This includes committing military, economic, energy and humanitarian assistance to Ukraine; providing duty-free access for Ukrainian imports; prioritising visa applications from Ukrainian nationals; contributing to Ukraine's energy security, recovery and reconstruction efforts; restricting exports to Russia; and imposing over 1,600 sanctions on Russia and other countries supporting its invasion, including Belarus, Iran and North Korea.

 In March 2014, Russia illegally annexed Crimea, and Australia imposed autonomous sanctions in response.

-On 17 July 2014, MH17 was shot down over Ukraine, killing 298 people, including 38 people who called Australia home.
+On 17 July 2014, Malaysia Airlines Flight MH17 was shot down over Ukraine, killing 298 people, including 38 people who called Australia home.
 An international criminal investigation, conducted by the Joint Investigation Team comprising Australia, Belgium, Malaysia, the Netherlands and Ukraine, has gathered evidence for use in holding those responsible to account.
-In May 2018, Australia and the Netherlands notified Russia they held it responsible for its role in the downing of the flight and in March 2022, initiated dispute settlement proceedings against Russia in the International Civil Aviation Organisation Council.
+In May 2018, Australia and the Netherlands notified Russia they held it responsible for its role in the downing of the flight and in March 2022, initiated dispute settlement proceedings against Russia in the International Civil Aviation Organisation Council (ICAO).

 Ukraine declared independence from the Soviet Union on 24 August 1991, and diplomatic relations between Australia and Ukraine were formally established on 26 December 1991.
 The Embassy of Ukraine in Australia was established in April 2003.
 Australia had non-resident representation to Ukraine until 2014 when an Embassy opened in Kyiv.
-Following Russia's invasion, Australia's embassy staff have operated from Warsaw since 2022.
+Following Russia's invasion of Ukraine on 24 February 2022, Australian diplomats temporarily relocated to Warsaw, Poland.
+During her visit to Kyiv on 18 December 2024, Australia’s Foreign Minister Penny Wong announced Australia would re-open its Embassy in Kyiv.
+Our Ambassador to Ukraine returned to Kyiv in January 2025.

 Foreign policy

-Ukraine also continues to work towards greater integration with the European Union.
-In June 2022, Ukraine was granted the status of a candidate for accession to the European Union.
-In September 2022, Ukraine formally applied to join North Atlantic Treaty Organization (NATO).
+Ukraine also continues to work towards greater integration with the European Union (EU).
+In June 2022, Ukraine was granted the status of a candidate for accession to the EU.
 In June 2024, the EU formally launched accession negotiations with Ukraine.
-Ukraine has also been a vocal advocate for United Nations Security Council reform.
-President Zelenskyy addressed the General Debate of the 78th Session of the General Assembly.
+Ukraine has also been a vocal advocate for United Nations Security Council reform, with President Zelenskyy having addressed the General Debate of every session of the General Assembly since Russia’s invasion of Ukraine began.

 Further details are available at Ministry of Foreign Affairs of Ukraine.